 In the EU, the proposed AI Act aims to position the region as the global leader in AI regulation that establishes the “gold standard” for protecting society and managing risks, following their dominant approach with the GDPR.
 Narrowed in focus, California has proposed amendments to its employment regulations to extend non-discriminatory practices to automated- decision systems (ADS) to address bias and discrimination in hiring and employment practice.
 Similarly, California’s Workplace Technology and Accountability Act seeks to regulate the day-to-day use of automated tools in the workplace.
 This blog post compares California’s proposed regulations to the EU’s AI Act.

+Under the Act, providers of AI systems established in the EU must comply with the regulation, as must those in third countries that place AI systems on the market in the EU and those in the EU that use AI systems.
 Before high-risk systems can be put on the EU market, they must undergo conformity assessments to meet legal obligations.
 Users will also have to establish AI risk management processes.
-Systems compliant with the Act and pass the conformity assessment must bear the CE logo and be registered on an EU database before they can be placed on the market.
+Systems that comply with the Act and pass the conformity assessment must bear the CE logo and be registered on an EU database before they can be placed on the market.
 Following any significant changes to the system, such as if the model is retrained on new data or some features are removed from the model, the system must undergo additional conformity assessments to ensure that the requirements are still being met before being re-certified and re-registered in the database.
 Failure to comply could cost companies an estimated €200,000 - €400,000.

 A history of strict data privacy and protection laws is at the core of AI regulation in California.
 Pending updates to state employment law regulate the use of algorithms and their capacity to discriminate against protected groups.
 Under the proposed amendments, any employer or third-party vendor that buys, sells, uses, or administers automated-decision systems (ADSs) or employment screening tools that automate decision-making is subject to compliance with the legislation.
 It is therefore prohibited from using ADSs that discriminate based on protected characteristics.
 The categories protected under the legislation include race, national origin, gender, accent, English proficiency, immigration status, driver’s license status, citizenship, height or weight, national origin, sex, pregnancy or perceived pregnancy, religion, and age unless they are shown to be job-related for the position in question and are consistent with business necessity.